ucsffrancislab/PhIP-Seq/README.md

 QUESTION : Why only have of the viruses in thresholds?
 Other irrelevant?

 QUESTION : How were the thresholds computed?
+They appear to be in a ratio of 250 peptides to threshold of 1

 Join with threshold and select